 Room 1112P houses 5 black & white printers and a color printer.
 Law Students receive an annual allotment of free printing.
 More details and printing instructions are available on the LawNET IT Printing Services page.

-The library and IT maintain a high-quality color scanner for exclusive use of UCLA Law Students for unlimited free scanning, which is housed in the Student Computer Lab.
+Additionally, the library and IT maintain a high-quality color scanner for exclusive use of UCLA Law Students for unlimited free scanning, which is housed in the Student Computer Lab.
 Scans can be downloaded to a flash drive, saved to the cloud, emailed, or scanned by QR code into your device.